-As a Licensed Professional Counselor, Licensed Addictions Counselor, and a Certified Sexual Addiction Therapist.
+As a Licensed Professional Counselor, Licensed Addictions Counselor, and a Sexual Addiction Therapist.
 I provide understanding and relief to those in emotional distress and psychological pain.
 I work with people struggling with addictions, depression, anxiety, loss, trauma, dual diagnosis, relationship and life transitions.

 Regardless of the particular challenge that brings you to therapy, I offer counseling with warmth, patience, skill and an experienced, open mind.
 Coming from a humanistic perspective, I believe that you already have the answers within—you have the power to change.

 As a life coach, I also enjoy helping people identify their dreams and aspirations, and then offering support and guidance as they find the motivation to go for it.
 What a great feeling it is to help my clients make a plan and then work with them to achieve their goals—no matter how big or small.

 I have a passion for clinical supervision for candidates seeking Licensure in Professional counseling and Addictions counseling.
 To ensure every client receives the best possible support and guidance, supervision and continuing education is a must in our field.
 I strive to stay abreast on the most current issues and regulations, as well as improve my theoretical model of supervision.

 My counseling path began 1994, when I started working in addictions counseling.
 I’ve had several jobs and careers along the way, but my true love was always baseball.